Amirofcodes/python-mastery-AOC/README.md

 ---

-## 🌐 **Final Showcase Webapp**
+## 🌐 **Portfolio Showcase Webapp**

-Your learning journey culminates in a FastAPI application featuring all 7 organized mini-projects:
+Your learning journey culminates in a professional web application showcasing all your mini-projects:

 ```
 🌐 Python Mastery Portfolio